buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelSpaceBoundary.md

 * In a thermal view, the decomposition of the space boundary depends on the material of the providing building element and the adjacent spaces behind.
 This is a 2<sup>nd</sup> level space boundary.

 ![1st level](../../../../figures/ifcrelspaceboundary_1stlevel.png)
-Figure 1 &mdash; Space boundary at first level
+Figure 1 — Space boundary at first level

 ![2nd level](../../../../figures/ifcrelspaceboundary_2ndlevel.png)
-Figure 2 &mdash; Space boundary at second level
+Figure 2 — Space boundary at second level

 ![2nd level type a](../../../../figures/ifcrelspaceboundary_2ndlevel_typea.png)
-Figure 3 &mdash; Space boundary at second level type A
+Figure 3 — Space boundary at second level type A

 ![2nd level type b](../../../../figures/ifcrelspaceboundary_2ndlevel_typeb.png)
-Figure 4 &mdash; Space boundary at second level type B
+Figure 4 — Space boundary at second level type B

 The differences between the 1<sup>st</sup> and 2<sup>nd</sup> level space boundaries are identified by: